mlverse/torch/content/start/guess_the_correlation/index.markdown

 It's a list of three items, the last of which we're not interested in for our purposes.

 The second, a scalar tensor, is the correlation value, the thing we want the network to learn.
-The first, `x`, is the input, the scatterplot: a tensor representing an image of dimensionality 130\*130.
+The first, `x`, is the scatterplot: a tensor representing an image of dimensionality 130\*130.
 But wait -- what is that `1` in the shape output?

     [ CPUFloatType{1,130,130} ]